anqurvanillapy/ice1000.github.io/pages/llvm-cs/CSharpLangImpl03.md

 Binary operators start to get more interesting.
 The basic idea here is that we recursively emit code for the left-hand side of the expression, then the right-hand side, then we compute the result of the binary expression.
 In this code, we do a simple switch on the opcode to create the right LLVM instruction.

-In the example above, the LLVM builder class is starting to show its value.
-IRBuilder knows where to insert the newly created instruction, all you have to do is specify what instruction to create (e.g. with CreateFAdd), which operands to use (L and R here) and optionally provide a name for the generated instruction.
+In the example above, the LLVM `builder` class is starting to show its value. `LLVMBuilderRef` knows where to insert the newly created instruction, all you have to do is specify what instruction to create (e.g. with CreateFAdd), which operands to use (L and R here) and optionally provide a name for the generated instruction.

 One nice thing about LLVM is that the name is just a hint.
 For instance, if the code above emits multiple `addtmp` variables, LLVM will automatically provide each one with an increasing, unique numeric suffix.
 Local value names for instructions are purely optional, but it makes it much easier to read the IR dumps.